mvmser/mvmser/README.md

 ## 🔭 I’m currently working on

-➼ Computer vision for automotive insurance & some POCs
+➼ Computer vision for automotive insurance & exploring proof-of-concepts (POCs).
+➼ Cloud & Data Engineering for a robust SaaS platform, focused on data storage, quality control, and data management.